 Except, of course, for the Wii U. No third party love means that a vast majority of the Wii U's games are exclusive.

 I digress.
-These are some of the games of 2015 that we can't wait to play on the PC platform.
+These are some of the games of 2015 that we can't wait to play on the Xbox One.
 Remember, this is what we're excited to see, it might not line up with what you can't wait to play.
 On that note, what are you looking forward to?

 Batman: Arkham Knight – (PC, PS4, XBO)

 Batman: Arkham Knight has a lot of really great things going for it as we slowly inch towards its release.
 This game marks the return of Rocksteady to the series after breaking away following Arkham City.
 Sure, they were only gone for one game, but Origins felt drastically lesser than its predecessors.

 Arkham Knight is Batman's leap into the new generation.
 It offers a bigger Gotham, a brand new villain, a driveable Batmobile and seemingly gorgeous graphics.